Preparing for lessons FAQs

 How often do your Fast Track sessions run?

 Sessions are offered year-round!

-You can start lessons any available time on our year-round locations’ schedules!
+You can start lessons at any available time on our year-round locations’ schedules!
 Your child can attend once a week, or multiple times per week.
-Check individual location schedules here: Holladay, Pleasant Grove, Kaysville, and Saint George.
+Check individual location schedules here: Holladay, Pleasant Grove, & Syracuse.
 (Links to recurring lesson options are at the bottom of those pages)